About

 Irish Society is changing, family units are becoming smaller.
 Increasing social mobility, can lead to people becoming isolated in their communities.
 Close, family networks, which used to be a greater source of support, may no longer be the norm for a lot of people.

-Service users have demonstrated to us that Homesharing is an option that they would like to consider and quite often prefer to avail of, as a first preference in service supports run by Western Care at the time.
+People we support have demonstrated to us that Homesharing is an option that they would like to consider and quite often prefer to avail of, as a first preference in service supports run by Western Care at the time.

 Constant caring can be demanding and at times may become overwhelming.
 The provision of Home Sharing has been found to reduce stress, strain and burnout in families, and so providing a valuable means of enhancing families’ coping resources.
 As some families don’t have the option of help from family, neighbours or friends, it remains with the service providers to make available alternative forms of support.